canro91/canro91.github.io/_posts/2019-11-11-GitGuideForTfsUsers.md

 tags: tutorial git
 ---

 Dear developer, you're working in a project that uses Team Foundation Server, TFS.
 You're used to check-out and check-in your files.
 Now you have to use Git.
-Do you know how the two relates to each other?
+Do you know how the two relate to each other?
 This is what makes TFS and Git different.

 **Team Foundation Server (TFS) and Git belong to two different types of Version Control Systems.
 TFS is centralized and Git is distributed.
-This distinction makes syncing changes, branching and working offline different.**
+This distinction makes collaborating with others, syncing changes and branching to work different.**

 ## Centralized vs Distributed